fanout/websockhop/README.md

 More Examples
 -------------

-Here's how to connect to a Meteor server using DDP protocol.
-The code will try its best to maintain a subscription at all times and uses pings to detect for unresponsive connections quickly.
+Here's how to connect to a Meteor server using the DDP protocol.
+The code tries its best to maintain a subscription at all times and it uses pings to detect for unresponsive connections quickly.

 ```javascript
 var wsh = new WebSockHop('ws://localhost:3000/websocket');